tonyjw/adhoc/adhocs/penguins.md

 title: 'The penguins that could'
 ---

-This is a story of the penguins that could.
+This is a story of the %s that could.